akoulidis/akoulidis.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Alexis Koulidis is a Postdoctoral Researcher at Delft University of Technology in the Netherlands.
+His work focuses on drilling engineering and subsurface energy systems, with particular emphasis on geothermal energy and underground thermal energy storage.
+He received his Ph.D. in Energy Resources and Petroleum Engineering from King Abdullah University of Science and Technology (KAUST) in 2023.

+His research interests include well integrity, thermo-hydro-mechanical behaviour of subsurface systems, and the development of experimental frameworks for complex subsurface applications.

-Alexis is currently a postdoctoral researcher at Delft University of Technology.
-He is a research scientist and technology-driven subsurface engineer with 8 years of international experience in integrating engineering knowledge, experimental/computational design, analytical modeling, and data analysis to deliver solutions in drilling engineering and subsurface energy systems.
-He has authored 24 journal and technical papers, 1 book chapter and he was a finalist in the ADIPEC awards.
-In 2024, He was a scientific committee member of the ICDP Workshop UrbEnLab at TU Delft to support a 4.5 km monitoring well.
+He has over 8 years of international experience across academia and industry, integrating experimental design, computational modelling, and data analysis to address engineering challenges in subsurface systems.
+He has authored more than 24 journal and technical publications and one book chapter, and was a finalist in the ADIPEC Awards.

+Furthermore, he served as a scientific committee member of the ICDP Workshop UrbEnLab at TU Delft, contributing to the development of a 4.5 km deep monitoring well.

 Education
 ======